Trail Impacts

 Trail Updates

-- ERT trail users will see workers digging test holes throughout the area in various locations.
-A VacMaster 4000 will be parked on the ROW near the trail to assist with removing dirt from the holes to test for utilities.
-The vacuum hose will not cross the ERT, but the truck will be moved across the trail to the other side when they need to test holes there.
+- Impact to trail users: ERT trail users will see workers excavating test holes throughout the area in various locations.
+A VacMaster 4000 will be parked on the ROW on or near the trail to assist with removing dirt from the holes to test for utilities.
+The vacuum hose will not cross or block the ERT, but the truck will be moved across the trail to the other side when they need to test holes there.
 We will have cones around the truck and spotters on the trail when we need to move the truck to the other side of the trail.
+There are some proposed test hole locations on the trail and portable equipment will be used to allow passage of trail users.
 The holes are about 1’ x 2’ in size and will be restored to existing conditions after testing.
-We may have a few test holes on the edge of the actual trail and spotters will be on the trail to direct users around the work.
+For the few test holes on or near the edge of the actual trail traffic cones will be used around the truck and spotters will be on the trail to direct users around the work.

 About the Resilient Norfolk Coastal Storm Risk Management Project